 Regardless of where you store your boat for the winter, it is important to prep it before you store it.
 Tips to keep in mind when preparing to store your boat include:

-- Making sure to check on it about once a month;
+- being sure to check on it about once a month,

-Purchasing a boat is a big investment.
-To make the most out of your money, it is crucial to know where to store your boat long-term.
-Doing so not only helps prolong the life of the boat but can also help prevent any unnecessary damage that may be caused if left unmaintained or not stored correctly.
+Purchasing a boat is a big investment, and deciding where to store your boat is a big part of bot ownership.
+Doing so not only helps prolong the life of your vessel but can also help prevent any unnecessary damage.